LoopPerfect/mixor/README.md

 # mixor
 functional template library

 The goal of this minimalistic library is to provide tools to compose and transform data in a declarative way.
+Using templates, this is implemented with zero run-time overhead.

 It relies on functional concepts and data-driven design.